PEN America Free Expression Essay Competition

 PEN America is inviting submissions for a national student essay competition about the role of free expression in today’s world.
 If you’re in high school or college, PEN America wants to know what you think about the threats to this crucial right!
 Essays will be judged for their originality, clarity of thought, and relevance to free expression by experts at PEN America and prominent guest judges.
 Winning essays will be published on PEN America’s website, and promoted on our social media channels.
-We are very pleased to offer a total of $7,500 in prizes to the competition winners.
+We are very pleased to offer over $10,000 in prizes to the competition winners.

 GUIDELINES

-High school-level submissions are open to students ages 15-17; and college-level submissions are open to students ages 18-23.
 Applicants must be residing in the United States and provide a U.S. mailing address.
-Please enter the competition level based on your age at the time of submission.
-Current enrollment in school is not required to enter.
-If you have any questions about your eligibility, please do not hesitate to contact [email protected] with ‘Essay Competition’ in the subject line.
+Please enter the competition level based on your school year at the time of submission.
+If you have any questions about your eligibility, please do not hesitate to contact [email protected] with ‘Essay Competition’ in the subject line.”

 Prompt